ydydsnyd/mono/doc/docs/how-it-works.md

 :::caution

-It’s important to give each user of your application their own Replicache cache.
-That is, different users should have different cache names.
+It’s important that each user of your application uses a different Replicache `name`.
+That way, different users will have separate caches.
 This ensures that different users within the same browser profile never see or modify each others' data.

 :::